vincentvankrunkelsven/Zeitreihenanalyse_beta/chapter1.md

 detail.

 Here we will introduce the R function `decompose()`. `decompose()` does not require any knowledge about the underlying methods, which makes it an easy to use function.
-However, when applied without caution it can yield to misleading results.
+However, when applied without caution it can yield misleading results.

 `decompose()` assumes the following model: